isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 **Alternative**: Pass ownership using a "smart pointer", such as `unique_ptr` (for exclusive ownership) and `shared_ptr` (for shared ownership).
-However that is less elegant and less efficient unless reference semantics are needed.
+However, that is less elegant and less efficient unless reference semantics are needed.

 **Alternative**: Sometimes older code can't be modified because of ABI compatibility requirements or lack of resources.
 In that case, mark owning pointers using `owner` from the [guideline support library](#S-gsl):